 The album’s momentous effect on my life rarely gets talked about as I completely understand most people won’t give their time to absorb the intensity the album brings – it requires your complete attention and then asks for your thoughts when it’s done.
 This is an album that you either get, or you don’t.
 I’m happy it is a part of my life.

 Simply put, Terria is my mind on paper.
 While I may not share the same personal experiences and hardships as Devin Townsend, I relate to every single one of the songs on the album – front to back.
 There’s a lot Terria offers, and I could easily write multiple essays on each song, but words could never truly express the connection I have with it.

 Terria’s the album I’ve laughed along with the most, thought about the most, and cried along with the most.
 It’s the album which inspires me to write and perform.
 With Townsend’s signature “wall of sound” ever so present on the album, I regularly find myself hearing new things on an album I’ve listened to for nearly twenty years.

 While the music is not nearly as polished compared to Townsend’s later work, he wore his heart on his sleeve with it.
 With the semi-goofiness of Earth Day, to the tongue-in-cheek Canada, or the deeply honest Nobody’s Here and Tiny Tears, Terria is both Devin’s and my emotions translated into musical form.

 To the uninitiated, the album starts off as very jarring to take on.
 However, by Deep Peace, the album levels out.
 By the end, the album comes around full-circle and the jarring feeling is gone.
 It’s gone because it is understood by the end of the story.
-In his story, Townsend takes the listener’s hand and carries them along his mental journey.
-I offered this album my hand years ago and I can’t let go.
+In that story, Townsend takes the listener’s hand and carries them along his mental journey.
+I offered this album my hand years ago and haven’t let go.